 While putting children in the middle of a custody dispute should be avoided when at all possible, a parent’s substance abuse is one scenario that justifies the fight.

-For more information on how to legally protect your children from the impact of your spouse’s addiction, please contact us for a free and completely confidential attorney consultation.
+For more information on how to legally protect your children from the impact of your spouse’s addiction, please contact us for an initial, completely confidential attorney consultation.
 We are here to help you through this difficult time.